thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 algorithm
 ```

-Notice that the output string is 60 characters long.
+Notice that the bcrypt output string is 60 characters long.

 ### Exercise